tobiasdemaine/SolidState/README.md

 The platform is broken into 2 contracts.
 The Artwork contract and The Gallery contract.

-Each Artwork Contract is it own trading platform, managing its own buy and sell orders.
-This creates independence of the contract from exisiting only on a specific trading platforms.
+Each Artwork Contract manages its own buy and sell orders.
+This creates independence of the contract from exisiting only on a specific trading platform.
 The price of the Artwork's shares adjusts the artworks price.
 Ultimately "the market" defines the price of the artwork.

 The Gallery contract is a group of lists (collections) of Artworks with a visiblity switch.